Faculty Guide

 What faculty need to know:

-- Service animals are not required to wear specific identification, a vest, or have certification.
+• Service animals are only dogs (or miniature horses) that are trained to perform specific tasks for a person with a disability and are not required to wear specific identification, a vest, or have certification.

 Deadline and Attendance Adjustment (DAA)